Soapy7261/Simple_badwordblocker.py/readme.md

-This fork adds a status to the main.py file, and some other small things
+This is a fork of simple_badwordblocker made by User319183, Forked by Soapy7261, This has a status in the main.py file, and some other small things

 **Please do not clear the whole `basefilter.txt` or `badwords.txt` without using the clear command, the bot will break.**